Zabrane/qlnd/doc/LightningTickerplants.md

 ## Conclusion

-The technology of Bitcoin, and layer-two solutions like Lightning, opens up the possibility for arbitrary applications to interact directly with a payment network by simply sending text messages over TCP/IP in a peer-to-peer fashion.
+The technology of Bitcoin and layer-two solutions like Lightning opens up the possibility for applications to interact directly with a decentralised peer-to-peer payments layer through the use of simple APIs, where value transfer reduces to the exchange of encoded text messages over TCP/IP.

-This ability to easily send and receive payments, especially micro-payments, will likely enable the construction of new innovative applications, removing the friction associated with third party services.
+This ability to easily send and receive payments in a peer-to-peer fashion, especially micro-payments, has the potential to enable the construction of new innovative applications not hindered by third-party friction.
+The speed of value transfer should also lead to greater market efficiency and price discovery.

-For example, this paper provided a simple template for how market data, or sensor data, could be monetised using the technology, and how machine to machine payments could be facilitated in the future.
+The tickerplant example, showcased above, serves as a simple template for how market data, or sensor data, could be monetised in a new way using the technology, and how machine to machine payments could be facilitated in the future.
-It is hoped that as the technology develops, further enhancements to the library can be made to keep it up to date and make the integration with kdb+ based applications even more streamlined and performant.
+With Kx playing a growing role in the technology of cryptocurrency exchanges and as a facilitating technology for IoT and the growing market of IoT data

 ## Authors

-Jeremy Lucid is a kdb+ consultant based in Belfast.
-He has worked on real-time Best Execution projects for a major multinational banking institution and a _Kx for Surveillance_ implementation at a leading options and futures exchange.
+Jeremy Lucid is a kdb+ consultant, based in Ireland, who has worked on real-time Best Execution projects for a major multinational banking institution and a _Kx for Surveillance_ implementation at a leading options and futures exchange.

 # Appendix